Vitamin D May Reset How Your Immune System Sees Gut Bacteria

 Vitamin D supplementation in IBD patients shifted antibody responses in ways that suggest restored immune tolerance.
 Higher IgA, lower IgG, and more active regulatory cells all point toward a less hostile relationship between the immune system and gut bacteria.

-It's preliminary—48 people, no control group—but a promising glimpse into how a simple nutrient might help recalibrate one of the body's most complex immune relationships.
+It's preliminary—48 people, no control group.
+But it's a promising glimpse into how a simple nutrient might help recalibrate one of the body's most complex immune relationships.